Ayyankali: Education

 Ayyankali also sought to improve access to education for the oppressed classes.
-A few Pulayars had gained access to schools set up by the Colonial Missionary Society and London Missionary Society from around the mid-nineteenth century.
+A few Pulayars had gained access to schools set up by the Colonial Missionary Society and the London Missionary Society from around the mid-nineteenth century.
 (Note: The London Missionary Society established the Pulaya Charity School in Thiruvananthapuram in 1861, and similar schools were built across the region.)
 Conversion to Christianity was a prerequisite for attendance at such schools, and there were cases where Pulayars offered to contribute to the cost of supplying teachers for them.
 However, Ayyankali, who was illiterate, believed that education should be available to all children and this meant that government schools should allow access to untouchables.

 The government was already attempting to modernize its approach to social welfare.
 Several public schools were opened for "untouchable" communities after 1895 but the right to primary education was limited in scope.
 State funding of education became effective in 1904 but even after the government ordered schools to admit children "untouchable" castes in 1907, local officials found ways to refuse it.
 In that year, helped by the experience gained from organizing the Brahma Nishta Mattam, Ayyankali founded the Sadhu Jana Paripalana Sangham (SJPS) (Association for the Protection of the Poor) which campaigned for access to schools and raised funds to set up Pulayar-operated schools in the interim.
 This attracted support from both Hindus and Christians.
 (Note: Sources vary regarding whether Ayyankali or Krishnathi Asan later founded the All-Cochin Pulaya Maha Sabha (Pulaya Great Assembly) in 1913.)

 An attempt by Ayyankali to enroll a Pulayar girl in a government school led to violent acts perpetrated by upper castes against the community and eventually to the burning down of the school building in the village of Ooruttambalam.
 His response was an organized strike of agricultural labor, a first strike action by oppressed agricultural laborers of the region.
 They withdrew from the paddy fields owned by the upper castes until the government acceded to their demand for removing restrictions based on caste to education.
 (Note: The date of this strike is disputed.
 Some sources say it occurred in 1915 but others say 1907-08.)

 Ayyankali was also central to the success of the Pulaya challenge against the traditional strictures that prohibited females of the community from covering their upper body in the public.
 The upper caste Hindus had insisted the custom was necessary to distinguish the untouchable people.
-During the 19th century, this belief came under increasing attack from various untouchable groups and Christian missionaries.

 The Channar revolt helped the Nadar people to not follow the practice before Ayyankali's birth.
 However, this revolt did not do anything for the Pulaya self-dignity to cover themselves until 1915–16.